MotoStatz

 From 6500 rpm onward the Panigale’s engine explodes excessively and drives extremely hard all the way to the redline.

-It is overly exciting and rewarding to feed the Ducati gears, but you better hold on tight and have good throttle control as the Panigale does like to lift the front wheel which it does with very little invitation.
+You better hold on tight and have good throttle control as the Ducati 1199 Panigale does like to lift the front wheel which it does with very little invitation.

-The engine is typically ‘chuggy’ below 3500 rpm and certainly prefers to be at higher rpm but again in that flat spot, it is not happy either because there is not the kind of acceleration one would expect from a large capacity Superbike engine.
+The engine is typically ‘chuggy’ below 3500 rpm and certainly prefers to be at higher rpm.

-But much of the flat spot can be remedied with a full exhaust system and ECU flash though even then the engine still thrives on rpm where it is most effective.
+Thankfully, much of the flat spot can be remedied with a full exhaust system and ECU flash, though even then the engine still thrives on rpm where it is most effective.

 Ducati Panigale 1199 Acceleration through the gears